matthewdonsemail-lab/facebook-scraper/README.md

 If no `--cookies` argument is provided, the CLI will fall back to `FACEBOOK_COOKIES_FILE` and then `FACEBOOK_COOKIES`.

+### Railway environment variables

+Railway automatically imports any variables defined in a local `.env` file when you run `railway up`.
+If you prefer to configure secrets in the Railway UI, create variables with the same names as shown in `.env.example` (`FACEBOOK_COOKIES_FILE` or `FACEBOOK_COOKIES`).
+Either approach keeps the containerized CLI configured without baking sensitive cookies into the image.

 ## Running in Docker/Railway